 To stay up to date on the most recent happenings at the preserve, read the latest edition of the Gahagan newsletter, available below:

 Since 2001, Gahagan has provided exceptional opportunities in environmental and natural science instruction to students and communities in a seven-county area.
-Over the last sixteen years, these lessons and activities have been developed into four distinct programs.
-Click here to read more:
+These lessons and activities have been developed into four distinct programs:

 School Field Trips: Grade level specific, on-site programming using the forest, wetlands and pond resources of the property.